crest-cassia/xsub/README.md

 These correspond to qsub, qstat, and qdel of Torque.

 It prints JSON to the standard output so that the outputs are easily handled by other programs.
-When you extend this library, you need to conform to the following specification.

 ### xsub